General Mills Inc

 ISSUES

-Since 2002, General Mills has manufactured frozen baked goods for its Pillsbury brand in the Atarot Industrial Zone, an illegal Israeli settlement in the occupied Palestinian territory.
-The factory, built on land that belongs to the Palestinian neighborhood of Beit Hanina, is owned by Israeli company Shalgal (Food) Ltd. However, it has been used exclusively to make Pillsbury products as the Israeli licensee of Pillsbury.
-General Mills acknowledged that it “holds a factory” at Atarot and its employees are regularly stationed there to monitor product quality.
+Between 2002-2022, General Mills' Israel has manufactured frozen baked goods under the Pillsbury brand in the Atarot Industrial Zone, an illegal Israeli settlement in the occupied Palestinian territory.
 In 2020, the United Nations included General Mills in its database of companies doing business in illegal Israeli settlements in the occupied Palestinian territory.

 The Atarot Industrial Zone is located north of Jerusalem and is part of the area of the West Bank known as “East Jerusalem,” which Israel illegally annexed in the aftermath of the 1967 war.
 The Pillsbury factory was built on land that belongs to Beit Hanina, a Palestinian town that Israel made into a neighborhood of Jerusalem and later split into two by the separation wall.
 Israel confiscated this land in 1970, as part of the largest confiscation of Palestinian land in the Jerusalem environs.